Sault Ste. Marie, ON private-pay medical transportation

 - Parking Reminders - City of Sault Ste.
 Marie

-Supports winter parking restrictions and towing risk that can affect winter discharge, stretcher, and early-morning pickups.
+Supports winter parking restrictions that affect pickups.

 - Health Sciences North